AAPs' first transgender candidate wants to encourage community to make a mark | Politics

 ''I had contested the elections in 2017 as a candidate for the All India Forward Bloc on the insistence of people but I lost.
 I want to serve people on a bigger scale if elected,'' she said.

-Fondly called ''Bobi Darling'', the AAP candidate feels confident about her chances, saying people had assured her that they would vote for her.
+Fondly called ''Bobi Darling'', the AAP candidate feels confident about her chances, saying people have assured her that they would vote for her.

+''I have been getting a lot of love from people and they tell me that their family will also vote for me,'' she said.

 The AAP's performance in Delhi has added to that confidence.